 Minimum temperature: Similarly minimum temperature also showing increasing trend and the linear equation in y = 15.15x - 45.41 with R² = 0.26 in (figure 3) and positive correlation coefficient (0.57) between studied variable.

-The present study showed that the average temperature positively correlated with aphid population because of the more conducive temperature during crop growth period in tarai region of Utttarakhand.
+The present study showed that the average temperature positively correlated with aphid population because of the more conducive temperature during crop growth period in tarai region of Uttarakhand.
 Positive correlation between average temperature and aphid population was reported by Rashid et al. (2009) in mustard.
 Increase temperatures are more conducive for aphid multiplication but relative humidity had negative effect on aphid population was reported by Singh and Malik (1998).
-The temperature accumulation value during rabi season to be more reliable than mean temperature for forwarming the infestation of L.erysimi on mustard (Chakravaraty and Gautam, 2004).
+The temperature accumulation value during rabi season to be more reliable than mean temperature for for warming the infestation of L.erysimi on mustard (Chakravaraty and Gautam, 2004).

 Figure 2: Relationship between Maximum Temperature and Aphid Population